wombleton/gitlaw-nz/acts/S/Sports Anti-Doping Act 2006.md

 ##### 43 Witnesses' allowances

-*   (1) Every witness attending before the Tribunal to give evidence pursuant to a summons is entitled to be paid witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Summary Proceedings Act 1957][101], and those regulations apply accordingly.
+*   (1) Every witness attending before the Tribunal to give evidence pursuant to a summons is entitled to be paid witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Criminal Procedure Act 2011][102], and those regulations apply accordingly.

     (2) On each occasion on which the Tribunal issues a summons under [section 41][50], the Tribunal, or the person exercising the power of the Tribunal under subsection (3) of that section, must fix an amount that, on the service of the summons, or at some other reasonable time before the date on which the witness is required to attend, must be paid or tendered to the witness.